Gouravgilhare/UBER/Backend/README.md

-# /users/register Endpoint Documentation
+# User API Endpoints Documentation

-This document describes the `/users/register` endpoint used to register a new user.
+This document describes the available endpoints for user registration, authentication, profile retrieval, and logout in the backend API.

-## Endpoint
+---

-**POST** `/users/register`
+## **POST `/users/register`**

-> Note: If this endpoint is mounted on a route prefix (e.g., `/users`), the full URL would be `/users/register`.
+Register a new user.

-## Request Body
+### **Request Body**

-The request body must be in JSON format with the following structure:
+Send a JSON object:

 ```json
 {